 - 1. Interpreting as a Profession. - 2.
 Description of the Pennsylvania Judicial System. - 3.
-Ethics and Professional Development. - 4.
+Rules of Professional Conduct and Professional Development. - 4.
 Interpreting Skills and Modes of Interpretation. - 5.
 Preparing for the Written and Oral Examinations.

-Interpreters will also receive training materials, information about resources, legal glossaries and study tips at the Interpreter Orientation Workshop.
+Interpreters will also receive training materials, information about resources, legal glossaries, and study tips at the Interpreter Orientation Workshop.